 Divorce For Expats/Work Permit Holders

-Should an expat couple living in Cayman decide to divorce, the non-working (previously) dependent spouse may have no right to stay in Cayman.
+If expat couples living in Cayman decide to split, the non-working (previously) dependent spouse or civil partner may have no right to stay in Cayman.
 Residence, based purely on the presence of children, is not allowed by the Immigration (Transition) Act.
-Children in such circumstances can remain as approved dependents of the parent who is on a work permit or government contract and continue to attend full-time education until adulthood (as late as 24 if attending full-time university).
-However, the formerly dependent parent will likely only be able to remain if they obtain their own work permit (including through the Special Economic Zone regime) or government contract; or alternatively secure some form of residency as a person of independent means.
-They may be permitted to remain as a visitor, but remaining in such a capacity for more than 90 days can present difficulties, and no permission ought to be expected after a total of 182 days of physical presence in any 12-month period.
+Children in such circumstances can remain as approved dependents of the parent who holds a valid work permit or government contract and continue to attend full-time education until adulthood (as late as 24 if attending full-time university).
+However, the formerly dependent parent will likely only be able to remain if they obtain their own work permit (including through the Special Economic Zone regime) or government contract; or alternatively secure residency as a person of independent means.
+They may be permitted to remain as a visitor but doing so for more than 90 days can present difficulties, and permission to extend their stay is not guaranteed after a total of 182 days of physical presence in any 12-month period.

 Former Spouse of a Caymanian

-In the instance where the former spouse of a Caymanian is the mother/father of a Caymanian child, they will usually be allowed to remain (subject to various approvals) and be permitted to work until the children complete their education or their 24th birthday, whichever happens sooner.
-If their last child reaches the age of 24 and the non-Caymanian parent has not obtained an alternative immigration permission before this point, then the parent will (according to the provisions of the law as presently drafted) have to leave the Cayman Islands.
+If their last child reaches the age of 24 and the non-Caymanian parent has not obtained appropriate immigration permissions before then, then the parent must leave the Cayman Islands (according to the provisions of the law as presently drafted).
 However, such a parent will have an opportunity to apply for Permanent Residence pursuant to the points system, provided Cayman has been their home for more than eight years.

 Free Legal Advice